 I tell you, my friends, we must stop the war profiteers from getting us involved in the war.
-They use clever appeals to patriotism to keep the working class divided and seduce the workers into fighting.
+They use appeals to patriotism to keep the working class deluded and divided.
 But we won't let them do that.
 Will we?

-But the Germans keep sinking our ships.
+MAN 1 But the Germans keep sinking our ships.
 They sunk five already.

-We can't let them get away with that!
+WOMAN 1 We can't let them get away with that!

-Oh hush up, you war mongering hussy.
+WOMAN 2 Oh hush up, you war mongering hussy.